Rahul Dravid: Rise through the ranks

 In February 2000, Tendulkar's resignation from captaincy led to the promotion of Ganguly, the then-vice-captain, as the new captain of the Indian team.
-In May 2000, while Dravid was busy playing county cricket in England, he was appointed as the vice-captain of the Asia cup Indian team.
+In May 2000, while Dravid was playing county cricket in England, he was appointed as the vice-captain of the Indian team for Asia cup.

 India did well in the 2000 ICC KnockOut Trophy.
-The Indian team, marred by a match fixing controversy, defeated Kenya, Australia, and South Africa in consecutive matches to reach the Finals.
-India lost to New Zealand in the Finals.
+The Indian team, marred by a match fixing controversy, defeated Kenya, Australia, and South Africa in consecutive matches to reach the Finals but India lost to New Zealand in the Finals.
 Dravid scored 157 runs in 4 matches of the tournament, at an average of 52.33, including 2 fifties.
 He also scored 85 runs in a match against Zimbabwe in the 2000–01 Coca-Cola Champions Trophy while opening the innings but was forced to miss the rest of the tournament because of an injury.

 India kick started the new Test season with a 9-wicket win against Bangladesh.
 Dravid played a brisk knock of 41 runs from 49 balls, including five fours and a six, while chasing a target of 63 runs.
 The ensuing test series against Zimbabwe was John Wright's first assignment as Indian coach.
 Dravid, who had recently concluded a county stint with Kent, had interacted with and recognized Wright's potential, who was coaching Kent cricket team at the time and played a key role in recommendation and appointment of Wright as India's first foreign head coach.
 Dravid scored 200 not out in the first and 70 not out in the second innings of the First Test, guiding India to a 9-wicket victory against Zimbabwe.
 He scored 162 in the drawn Second test to end the series with an average of 432.00, the highest batting average by an Indian in a series across all formats (international and non-international).